LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

   - /law-enforcement-guidelines/
 ---

-Are you a law enforcement officer conducting an investigation that may involve user content hosted on GitHub?
+Are you a law enforcement officer conducting an investigation that may involve user content hosted on Litsignal?
 Or maybe you're a privacy-conscious person who would like to know what information we share with law enforcement and under what circumstances.
 Either way, you're on the right page.

-In these guidelines, we provide a little background about what GitHub is, the types of data we have, and the conditions under which we will disclose private user information.
+In these guidelines, we provide a little background about what Litsignal is, the types of data we have, and the conditions under which we will disclose private user information.
 Before we get into the details, however, here are a few important details you may want to know:

 - We will [**notify affected users**](#we-will-notify-any-affected-account-owners) about any requests for their account information, unless prohibited from doing so by law or court order.